Holland

 U.S. Navy photo.

 Holland and her crew posing for a portrait while stationed at the Naval Academy circa 1903-1904.
-Two monitors are anchored in the background, a steam launch is moored alongside as a comparison for size.
+Two coastal defense monitors are anchored in the background, a steam launch is moored alongside as a comparison for size.
 The left hand monitor is an Arkansas-class vessel, and the other is of the Amphitrite-class.

 U.S. Navy photo.